-- 1. Find the chilled beverage section in the store.
+- 1. Find the chilled beverage section and the beverage aisle in the store.
 If there are no beverages available in the store, mark 'No' for the first question and move on to the next measure.
 If there are beverages available, mark 'Yes' and continue with the beverage measure. - 2.
-For the healthier option, locate the 12 oz can and 20 oz bottle of Diet Coca Cola (Diet Coke).
+For the healthier option, locate the 12 oz can, 20 oz bottle, and 12 pack, 12 oz can of Diet Coca Cola (Diet Coke).
 If available, mark "yes" and record the price.
 Then mark "N/A" for the alternate item. - 3.
-If the 12 oz can or 20 oz bottle is not available, mark "no" and look for an alternate brand of diet soda.
+If the 12 oz can, 20 oz bottle, and 12 pack, 12 oz can are not available, mark "no" and look for an alternate brand of diet soda.
 Choose the brand with the most shelf space.
 If there are brands with equal shelf space, choose the brand with the name closest to the beginning of the alphabet.
 Write in the brand name, mark "yes" and record the price. - 4.
 For the regular option, look for same brand and size of sugared soda to compare.